Hwaseong FC: Colours and crest

 The previous club crest included the Hwaseong City mascot.

 Hwaseong FC's main colour is orange, which is also the colour that symbolizes the city of Hwaseong.
 The current club crest, in use since 2023 to celebrate the club's tenth anniversary, features the English initials of Hwaseong City, 'H' and 'S', placed in the centre.
 The pillars on each side represent the administrative districts of Hwaseong City.
 In the bottom centre, there is a forest path and a pine, the official tree of Hwaseong.
-The V-shape denotes the Yellow Sea, which forms the maritime boundaries of Hwaseong, and 'Victory', which symbolizes endless possibilities like the wide sea.
+The V-shape denotes both the Yellow Sea, which forms the maritime boundaries of Hwaseong, and 'Victory', which symbolizes endless possibilities like the wide sea.

 The club's previous crest, used from 2013 to 2022, featured the emblem of Hwaseong City, along with one of the city mascots, Coriyo (also spelled as Koriyo).

 Stadium

-Hwaseong FC play its home games at Hwaseong Stadium, located within the Hwaseong Sports Complex Town.
+Hwaseong FC play their home games at Hwaseong Stadium, located within the Hwaseong Sports Complex Town.
 Between 2013 and 2022, they played on the stadium's auxiliary field, and since 2023, they have played at the 35,265-capacity main stadium.